nshafer/django-hashid-field/README.rst

     >>> b.reference_id
     Hashid(456): r8636LO

-You can access your field with either integers or hashids:
+You can access your field with either integers, hashid strings or Hashid objects:

 .. code-block:: python